Magnetic hard-direction ordering in anisotropic Kondo systems: Perturbative RG

 In the absence of anisotropy, $g_{xy}=g_z$ and $\alpha=0$, the system remains isotropic under the RG flow, as expected.
 For $\alpha=0$, the RG equations for $g_{xy}$ and $g_z$ take the familiar form \cite{Anderson70}.
 In the relevant regime of antiferromagnetic Kondo couplings the flow is towards strong coupling, $g_\gamma\to\infty$, corresponding to the Kondo regime.

 This picture is incomplete, however, since the anisotropy in the Kondo couplings generates single-ion anisotropy due to the $\left(g_{xy}^2- g_z^2 \right)$ term in the RG equation for $\alpha$.
 This leads to a flow out of the $\alpha=0$ plane.
 For $g_{xy}>g_z$ the flow is to positive $\alpha$, corresponding to easy-plane anisotropy, while for $g_{xy}<g_z$ an easy axis anisotropy is generated.
 Finite $\alpha$ modifies the RG flow of the Kondo couplings, e.g., easy-plane anisotropy ($\alpha>0$) leads to $g_z$ growing faster than $g_{xy}$.
-The interplay of these effects ultimately leads to the moment re-orientation that is the main subject of this work.
+The interplay of these effects initially leads to a ``restoration of symmetry" \cite{Konik+02} and ultimately to the moment re-orientation that is the main subject of this work.

 In Fig.~\ref{figure1}, the evolution of the coupling constants under the RG is shown.
 For the trajectories $(A)$, $(B)$ and $(C)$ we have chosen an easy-plane anisotropy $\alpha(0)=0.1$ and initially isotropic Kondo couplings, $g_{xy}(0)=g_z(0)$.
 In the regime of weak Kondo coupling $(A)$, $\alpha$ keeps growing, leaving the regime where the RG equations are valid.
 This behaviour indicates that the single ion anisotropy stabilizes the moment, preventing Kondo screening.
 Magnetic hard-axis ordering therefore does not occur for sufficiently strong anisotropy, compared to the Kondo coupling, which is consistent with experimental observations \cite{Hafner+19}.